maxcroasdale/maxcroasdale.github.io/content/posts/2025/feb-2025/workshop-spotlight.md

 feature_image:
 feature_image_alt:
 ---
 Add a spotlight to illuminate bike maintenance.
 Add a spur to the existing ring.
-Add this Englepoise spot bought in the winter sale for a song.
+Add this Anglepoise spot bought in the winter sale for a 70% discount.